Phonics guide for parents and carers

 Learning the Letter Sounds

 We teach the 42 main sounds of English, not just the alphabet.
 The sounds are in seven groups.
 Single sounds are called phonemes.
-Some sounds are written with two letters, such as ee and or.
+Some sounds are written with two letters, such as 'ee' and 'or'.
 These are called digraphs.
-Some sounds are written with three letters, such as igh and tch, these are called trigraphs.
+Some sounds are written with three letters, such as 'igh' and 'ear', these are called trigraphs.

-Each sound has an action (Jolly Phonics) which helps children remember the letter(s) that represent it.
-Children should learn each letter by its sound and name at the same time.
-For example, the letter a should be called a (as in ant) not ai (as in aim).
-Similarly, the letter n should be nn (as in net), not en.
+Each sound has an action which helps children remember the letter(s) that represent it.
+Children should learn each letter by its sound.
+For example, the letter a should be called 'a' (as in ant) not ai (as in aim).
+Similarly, the letter 'n' should be nn (as in net), not en.
 This will help in blending.
 We don’t introduce the letters in alphabetical order.
 The first group (s, a, t, i, p, n) has been chosen because they make more simple three-letter words than any other six letters.

 Learning Letter Formation

-The pencil should be held in the ‘tripod’ grip between the thumb and first two fingers.
+The pencil should be held in the ‘dynamic tripod’ grip between the thumb and first two fingers.
 If a child’s hold starts incorrectly, it is very difficult to correct later on.
 In time a child will need to learn joined-up (cursive) writing as it helps with the fluency of writing and improves spelling.
+We follow the Unlocking Letters and Sounds patters which are recited to the children to help them remember formation.